-The bad news is that cyber security attacks are increasing on a yoy basis.
-There is no stopping cyber criminals who are becoming better at what they do on a consistent basis.
-This makes ecommerce security a matter of top priority for business owners.
+The bad news is that cybersecurity attacks are increasing on a YoY basis.
+There are no stopping cybercriminals who are becoming better at what they do on a consistent basis.
+This makes e-commerce security a matter of top priority for business owners.

-A SSL certificate is the primary for of internet security.
+An SSL certificate is the primary form of internet security.
 It comes in the form of a bit-sized encryption file that can scramble information send between two systems on the internet.
 These two systems can be a customer device, like a smartphone, pc or a laptop and the server of the online store.
-By encrypting the data exchange, SSL certificate ensures that hackers are not able to intercept data through man in the middle attacks.
+By encrypting the data exchange, the SSL certificate ensures that hackers are not able to intercept data through man in the middle attacks.

 Needless to say, an SSL certificate is not a security expenditure, rather an investment that will deliver long-term results.

 PCI DSS stands for payment card industry data security standards.
 It is a commonly agreed upon protocol of sorts that every organization that collects, handles or stores credit card information is bound to adhere to.

 The benefits of ensuring PCI DSS compliance is that:

 - It ensures your business has an industry-approved security standard

 - It helps avoid fines in case of lawsuits